-Progress indicators 🗶 During the last ten years, district heating generated from fossil fuels has been reduced by about one-third, despite an overall increase in demand for district heating of around 7%.
+In 2008-2018, district heating generated from fossil fuels has been reduced by about 30%, despite an overall increase in demand for district heating of around 7%.
 Fossil fuels have mainly been replaced by biofuels and waste fuels (which also include a fossil portion).
-Electric boilers and heat pumps still play a small role in district heating, accounting for about 7% of total supplies in 2017.
+Electric boilers and heat pumps still play a small role in district heating, accounting for about 5% of total supply in 2018.